Electronic Signatures

 What constitutes a legal signature?

 Put simply, a legal signature is a notation that signifies an individual’s acceptance of the terms and conditions a contract outlines.
-It’s a mark that’s placed on a document, making it legally binding — held accountable in the court of law.
+It’s a mark placed on a document, making it legally binding — held accountable in the court of law.

 An acceptable, legally binding signature can be as simple as the individual putting a mark on the document.
 The law doesn’t dictate what the signature looks like concerning its shape.
-Most people’s signatures are messy and inconsistent, appearing like a scribble.
+Most people’s signatures are messy and inconsistent, appearing like scribble.

 It’s also worth mentioning that a contract can be legally binding even if there’s no actual contract and legal signature.
 If there’s sufficient evidence an oral agreement exists, its terms and conditions can be legally enforced.